Los Angeles Sex Crime Defense Lawyer

 Even if you complied with your sex offender registration obligations for your first fifteen years on the list, if the following year you fail to report within five days of your birthday or when moving to a new address, you can be charged under this section.

-If the sex crime that you were initially convicted for and that required your sex offender registration was a misdemeanor, then a conviction for a failure to register as a sex offender would also be a misdemeanor with a maximum penalty of one year in County jail.
+If the sex crime that you were initially convicted for and that required your sex offender registration were a misdemeanor, then a conviction for a failure to register as a sex offender would also be a misdemeanor with a maximum penalty of one year in County jail.

 If the offense that you were initially convicted for and that required your sex offender registration was a felony, the conviction for failure to register as a sex offender would also be a felony with a maximum penalty of three years in State prison.